 The 4 Most Important Factors to Consider When Obtaining a Forex Broker License

 Because it is a commitment of both time and money, obtaining a forex broker license requires thought and careful planning.
 For this reason, it’s important to partner with a consultation firm that is familiar with the latest regulatory policy and changes.
-This is especially true in the online foreign exchange industry where developments happen rather quickly.
+This is especially true in the online foreign exchange industry where rules and regulations change rather quickly.

 Having had countless discussions with both new and existing brokers on the subject of forex broker licenses, we are able to boil down the decision process to four main areas of consideration: